aphex2000/HydrasynthAbleton/README.md

 # Hydrasynth Remote Script for Ableton Live

-This respository contains a remote script for Ableton Live as well as a corresponding patch to use Hydrasynth as a Midi Control Surface with the 8 Macro knobs automapped to Ableton Live.
+This repository contains a remote script for Ableton Live as well as a corresponding patch to use Hydrasynth as a Midi Control Surface with the 8 Macro knobs automapped to Ableton Live.

 To install: